strapi/community-resources/Content and Writing/README.md

 The clarity of your writing is very important, even more so for technical pieces.
 People consuming technical writing expect it to be clear, precise and straight to the point.
 Clarity means having a set-out structure to your content, using correct grammar and spelling and making your sentences as simple as possible.

-#### Accessible Writing
+#### Universality
-Accessibility is about making sure people of all experience levels have access to and benefit from your content.
-Here is a list of things to look out for to make your content accessible.
+Universality here, is about making sure people of all experience levels have access to and benefit from your content.
+Here is a list of things to look out for to make your content better in this regard.
 - Use simple and short paragraphs to explain topics
 - Don't assume technical expertise, make sure that your content caters for developers of all skill levels.
 - Always have prerequisites if you're having people write an article folks are supposed to follow.
 This way they can get everything they need ready.